larrybiehl/MultiSpec/README.md

   WindowsOS: Visual Studio 2015 was used to create the project file included in this repository (Windows_build).

-    - The code for the Windows version uses the following library versions.
+    - The code for the full Windows version uses the following library versions.
 These libraries are not provided:
       - HDF4.2r2
       - gdal-2.1.2
       - hdf5-1.8.8